-If you have had a dog who has had seizures, you may empathize with the fear and the complete lack of control you and your dog have as it is happening.
+If you have had a dog who has had seizures, you will empathize with the fear and the complete lack of control you and your dog have as the event is happening.
 Watching your dog go through seizures can be incredibly scary and certainly worrisome.
 Talking to your veterinarian should be one of the first things you do as soon as you witness what you suspect is a seizure.

 Once you and your veterinarian understand the reasons for your dog’s seizures, you may be able to prevent future seizures from happening.
 Your dog may be able to give you signs of seizures to come so you can be better prepared.
 There are usually three steps to a seizure: a beginning, when your dog may be confused and searching for comfort, a middle, when you will see the seizure occur as your dog stiffens, drools, or chomps at the air, and an end, when your dog is quiet and possibly scared.